Vladnet47/web3-utils-and-apps/README.md

 # web3-utils

+This script scans transactions from 1 or more user-specified ethereum accounts and exports them as a single csv file.

 ## How to run

-1) Clone the repo and install dependencies.
-You must have [Node.js](https://nodejs.org/en/download/) available on your system.
+1) Clone and setup the repo.
+You must have [Node.js](https://nodejs.org/en/download/) installed on your system.

 ```bash
 git clone https://github.com/Vladnet47/web3-utils.git